 Increases accessibility of information

-Today, when more people are getting their news from social media than before, Twitter is increasingly becoming their first choice.
+Today, when more people are getting their news from social media than ever before, Twitter is increasingly becoming their first choice.
 A recent report found that 74% of users turn to Twitter for their news – up 15% from the year before.
 This social media platform has been a lead source into what is happening on the ground during huge and tragic events, like the Pulse nightclub shooting, Boston Marathon Bombing, and Las Vegas shooting.
 The social network also provides unprecedented access to lawmakers, business leaders, and journalists; in President Trump’s case, Twitter turns his off-the-cuff announcements into mini-press releases that are often embedded into news sources.
-In fact, Special Counsel Robert Mueller recently pored over Trump’s personal tweets as a means of finding possible evidence against Trump in Mueller’s obstruction investigation.
+In fact, Special Counsel Robert Mueller pored over Trump’s personal tweets as a means of finding possible evidence against Trump in Mueller’s obstruction investigation.
+Recognizing its own influence on informing and shaping people’s awareness, the platform stated that it will no longer allow political advertisements.
+Some view this as being responsible while others think Twitter is undermining its own principles of free speech.

 It is straightforward